 - What does the future hold?

 - Patient Comments: Psoriasis - Effective Treatments

 - Patient Comments: Psoriasis - Symptoms

 - Patient Comments: Scalp Psoriasis - Creams and Lotions

 - Find a local Dermatologist in your town

 - Psoriasis is a chronic inflammatory skin disease.

-- Patients with psoriasis who are obese are predisposed to diabetes and heart disease.
+- Patients with psoriasis are predisposed to diabetes and heart disease.

 - Psoriasis can be initiated by certain environmental triggers.

 - A predisposition for psoriasis is inherited in genes.